-When transferring assets to an offshore trust, it is important that you take offshore trust tax implications into consideration.
+When transferring assets to an offshore trust, it’s important that you take offshore trust tax implications into consideration.
 This will help you make the right choices in choosing the right jurisdiction.

 Holding your assets in an offshore trust does not mean that you will not be taxed.
-It is advisable to talk to your financial adviser about offshore trust tax implications before transferring any assets offshore.
+It’s advisable to talk to your financial adviser about offshore trust tax implications before transferring any assets offshore.